pktgen/fgen/docs/guides/prog_guide/ring_lib.rst

 ============

 The ring allows the management of queues.
-Instead of having a linked list of infinite size, the cne_ring has the following properties:
+Instead of having a linked list of infinite size, the fgen_ring has the following properties:

 *   FIFO